OEmiliatanO/Rank-Based-NAS/README.md

 Install nasbench (see https://github.com/google-research/nasbench)

-Download the NASbench101 data (see https://github.com/google-research/nasbench)
+Download the NAS-Bench-101 data (see https://github.com/google-research/nasbench)
-Download the NASbench201 data (see https://github.com/D-X-Y/NAS-Bench-201)
-Download the NATSbenchSSS data
+Download the NATS-Bench-TSS data (see https://github.com/D-X-Y/NATS-Bench) Download the NATS-Bench-SSS data (see https://github.com/D-X-Y/NATS-Bench)

 Reproduce all of the results by running